afurkank/vecquery_tune/README.md

 )
 ```

-Note: The parameter 'max_len' is 256 by default.
-However, if the max len exceeds the size
-of the last hidden state of your chosen BERT model, it will give an error.
-I recommend
-specifying a max_len of 768 at most if you want specify a value.

 # What's Next
 - Add JSON formatted data option for creating the database and running inference.
 - Add flexibility regarding the JSON formatted data keys when fine-tuning.